kiva/fsp-sdk/portal/docs/overview/draftloans.md

 If posting an individual loan, do not include any of the following fields.
 The following fields are required only when posting a group loan:

-*Group_name:* this is the name of the group that will appear on Kiva.org.
+**Group_name**: this is the name of the group that will appear on Kiva.org.

-*Internal_client_id:* this is the ID of each client represented within the group (for example, if a group has three members, each member might have their own client ID that should be listed here)
+**Internal_client_id**: this is the ID of each client represented within the group (for example, if a group has three members, each member might have their own client ID that should be listed here)

-*Internal_loan_id:* this is the ID for each individual borrower's loan (for example, a member of the group might be taking out their third loan with the organization, and that loan might have a unique ID.
+**Internal_loan_id**: this is the ID for each individual borrower's loan (for example, a member of the group might be taking out their third loan with the organization, and that loan might have a unique ID.
 Enter that ID here)

-*Not_pictured:* use this field in case any borrower is listed in Step 1: Description does not appear in the photo
+**Not_pictured**: use this field in case any borrower is listed in Step 1: Description does not appear in the photo

 The borrower photo can be sent to PA2 as a URL.
 Repayment Schedules can be sent in several different formats.
 If you believe a format different from the one in the example below will work better for your organization, please let Kiva know and we will provide more information.